-Next, source the iot-devkit-init-build-env command to initialize the Yocto Project build environment.
+Next, source the oe-init-build-env command to initialize the Yocto Project build environment.
 This command takes the build directory name as its parameter:

-'''

-source ./iot-devkit-init-build-env yocto build

-'''
+source ./oe-init-build-env yocto\build

-After this command runs, the current directory will now be the directory specified in the parameter (yocto_build in this case).
+After this command runs, the current directory will now be the directory specified in the parameter (yocto\build in this case).
 From this directory, run bitbake <target> to build the root file system and kernel.

-The SoC-specific <target> commands described below will determine whether the resulting components are built for SPI flash or for SD/USB.
-The output is slightly different for each target.
+The SoC-specific <target> commands described below will determine whether the resulting components are built for SPI flash or for SD/USB/eMMC (memory media).
+The output is different for each target.